MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/change-analysis-troubleshoot.md

 > Azure Lighthouse subscription is not supported, the changes are only available in the subscription's home tenant

 Azure Lighthouse allows for cross-tenant resource administration.
 However, cross-tenant support needs to be built for each resource provider.
 Currently, Change Analysis has not built this support.
-If you're signed into one tenant, you can't query for resource or subscription changes whose home is in another tenant.
+If you're signed in to one tenant, you can't query for resource or subscription changes whose home is in another tenant.

 If this is a blocking issue for you, [submit an Azure support ticket](https://azure.microsoft.com/support/) to describe how you're trying to use Change Analysis.